Toni Braxton Looks Sensational In Low-Cut Sequined Garment: ‘Booked And Busy’

-Toni Braxton, 52, has updated fans with a new photo of herself on Twitter and she looks sensational.
+Toni Braxton, 52, has updated fans with a new photo of herself on Twitter, and she looks sensational.

-The “Another Sad Love Song” hitmaker stunned in a black long-sleeved low-cut sequined top that displayed her decolletage.
+The “Another Sad Love Song” hitmaker stunned in a black long-sleeved, low-cut sequined top that displayed her decolletage.
 She paired the ensemble with high-waisted sequined pants of the same color that shimmered in the light.
 Braxon accessorized herself with a thin necklace with a little love heart on it and rings.
 The “Long As I Live” songstress is known for her signature short hair but opted for dark wavy long hair for the occasion.

 For her makeup, she applied a bold red lip and black mascara.